Thermohaline staircase: Instability of flux-gradient laws

 This mechanism is based on negative density diffusion as well.
 However, instead of combining temperature and salinity into a single density term, it treats both density components individually.
 In a publication by Radko, it is shown that formation of steps in numerical models is caused by the parametric variation of the flux ratio as a function of the density ratio $(R_\rho)$, leading to an instability of equilibrium with uniform stratification.
 These unstable perturbations continuously grow in time until well-defined layers are formed.

 Observations

-Salt-fingering staircases in the Tyrrhenian Sea: (a) The Tyrrhenian Sea; the white dot indicates the station where data have been collected. (b, c) Thermohaline staircases envelope from 2003 to 2016, both for conservative temperature (°C) and absolute salinity (g/kg), in the central Tyrrhenian station.
+Salt-fingering staircases in the Tyrrhenian Sea: (a) The Tyrrhenian Sea; the white dot indicates the station where data were collected. (b, c) Thermohaline staircases envelope from 2003 to 2016, both for conservative temperature (°C) and absolute salinity (g/kg), in the central Tyrrhenian station.

-Two types of staircases exist: salt-fingering staircases, where both temperature and salinity of the mixed layers decrease with pressure (and therefore with depth); and diffusive staircases, where both temperature and salinity of the mixed layers increase with pressure (so with depth).
+Two types of staircases exist: salt-fingering staircases, where both temperature and salinity of the mixed layers decrease with pressure (and therefore with depth), and diffusive staircases, where both temperature and salinity of the mixed layers increase with pressure (so with depth).